“Most uterine cancers are found in women who are going through or who have gone through menopause—the time of life when your menstrual periods stop”.1

 - Have had trouble getting pregnant, or have had fewer than five periods in a year before starting menopause

-- Take tamoxifen, a drug used to treat certain types of breast cancer
+- Take tamoxifen, a drug used to prevent and treat certain types of breast cancer

 - Have close family members who have had uterine, colon, or ovarian cancer.